shsagir/play-area-sync/docs/install-wordpress-4-hobby.md

 Don't stop with a plain vanilla installation.
 Make it yours!

-### Install themes
+### Install themes & plugins

 This is pretty standard operations.
-You can download themes directly from
+You can download and update themes directly from the WordPress admin.
+Or you can create your own, test them locally, then upload them to your remote themes folder.
+The same applies to plugins.

 ### Send mails